GeoscienceAustralia/dea-knowledge-hub/docs/data/product/dea-tidal-composites/_description.md

 A pixel-based quality assurance layer for identifying the maximum tide height included in the low-tide composite.
 Usually, this value corresponds to the lowest 15th percentile satellite-observed tide height.
-Pixels with less than 20 clear observations in this 15th percentile range are gapfilled up to 20 with the next lowest satellite-observed tide height observations.
+Pixels with less than 20 clear observations in this 15th percentile range are gapfilled up to a count of 20 observations using the next lowest satellite-observed tide height observations.
 This is done to ensure sufficient data density to produce a clear composite image.
 When a pixel is gapfilled, the highest gapfilled tide height is reported for that pixel in this 'low threshold' layer.
 This 'low threshold' layer is only valid for marine and coastal pixels.